Foreign investors eye airports as Indonesia rolls out welcome mat

-Next month, Indonesia is expected to ease regulations to allow foreign companies, like India's GVK Power & Infrastructure (GVKP.NS) and South Korea's Incheon International Airport Corp IIACO.UL, to manage and operate airports in what is already the world's fifth largest domestic air travel market.
+Next month, Indonesia is expected to ease regulations to allow foreign companies, like India's GVK Power & Infrastructure and South Korea's Incheon International Airport Corp , to manage and operate airports in what is already the world's fifth largest domestic air travel market.

 Indonesia's airports, many of which are operating at two to three times above their designed capacity, are crying out for investment after years of scant government funding, inefficient bureaucracy, and unending disputes over land rights.